vdespa/postman-quick-reference-guide/docs/dynamic-variables.rst

     \end{landscape}

 ..
-[2] Limited usability as you cannot specify a country.
+[1] Limited usability as you cannot specify a country.
 ..
-[3] Warning: it may generate invalid data, with street numbers starting with 0.
+[2] Warning: it may generate invalid data, with street numbers starting with 0.
 Limited usability as you cannot specify a country.
 ..
-[9] Not possible to specify a format.
+[3] Not possible to specify a format.
 It seems that the price is never with a subdivision (cents).
 Alternative: $randomCurrencyAmount.
 ..
-[10] Seems to be broken.
+[6] May not be a valid IBAN.
 ..
-[11] Does not look like a Bitcoin address.
+[7] May not be a valid BIC.
 ..
-[12] May not be a valid IBAN.
+[8] Better use example emails.
 ..
-[13] May not be a valid BIC.
+[9] Includes \\n \\r characters (CR + LF).
 ..
-[14] Better use example emails.
-..
-[15] Includes \\n \\r characters (CR + LF).
-..
-[16] Length is unpredictable.
+[10] Length is unpredictable.
 May include \\n \\r characters (CR + LF).
 ..
-[17] Length is unpredictable.
+[11] Length is unpredictable.
 May include \\n  characters (LF).
 ..
-[18] Seems to overlap with $$randomJobTitle.
+[12] Seems to overlap with $$randomJobTitle.
 ..
-[19] Random format.
+[13] Random format.
 Cannot specify a format / country.
 ..
-[20] Fixed format.
+[14] Fixed format.
 Cannot specify another format / country
 ..
-[21] Warning: the output is still a string!
+[15] Warning: the output is still a string!
 ..
-[22] May return only one word.
+[16] May return only one word.
-..
-[23] Seems broken as it returns only "en".
-..
-[24] Seems broken.
-..
-[25] Seems broken.